The Nine Gifts of the Holy Spirit

 Remember that none of the ministry gifts should take our eyes off

 Only Jesus is the author and finisher of our faith.
-Heb 12:2
+Hebrews 12:2

 A prophet can tell you what God is saying at any particular time, but

 only the Holy Spirit can instruct you on what to do.
-Rm 8:14 - 17.
+Romans 8:14 - 17.

 Prophets help us to hear from God and can even confirm what God has